brodsbytes/CyberPup-OpenSource-Release/RESPONSIVE_DESIGN_PROGRESS.md

 - **Future development** will be easier with the responsive system
 - **Maintenance** is simplified with centralized responsive utilities

-The responsive design implementation is now complete for all screens! 🎉
+The responsive design implementation is now complete for all active screens! 🎉